-Taylor Swift Shocks Fans With VMA Speech: ‘You Are the Only Reason the Industry Cares About Anything I Do’
+Taylor Swift Thanks Fans In VMA Speech: ‘You Are The Only Reason That The Industry Cares About Anything I Do’

-Taylor Swift shocked her fans with a speech that appeared to reveal her feelings about the music industry on the heels of winning an award for Best Direction for the music video “The Man” at the 2020 MTV VMA Awards.
-The song was from her new album Folklore.
+Taylor Swift spread the thanks around in a speech after winning an award for Best Direction for the music video “The Man” at the 2020 MTV VMA Awards.
+The song was from her new album, Folklore.

 In a pre-taped segment, Taylor was seen in casual clothing, wearing a blue button-down long-sleeved shirt.
-It featured pinstripes that ran down the length of the garment in a vertical fashion.
-Her hair appeared to be tied up in the back and she wore tiny gold earrings in the clip.
-The message appeared to have been shot at her home.
+It featured stripes that ran down the length of the garment.
+Her hair appeared to be pulled up in the back and she wore tiny gold earrings in the clip.
+The message appeared to have been filmed at her home.

 During her speech, she addressed everyone from her followers to her creative team for the time and dedication all have invested in her career.
 Taylor, 30, thanked everyone who was involved with the production of the short film and made sure to thank Jill Skinner and Rebecca Hardin, two producers who convinced the singer and songwriter to take the helm and direct.

-“I wanted to take a moment to say thank you to the team who believed in me as a first-**time director and made this video with me,” she stated.
+“I wanted to take an opportunity to say thank you to the team who believed in me as a first-time director and made this video with me,” she stated.

-She then thanked her fans with the following, surprising series of statements.
+She then thanked her fans with the following statements.

 Congrats to @taylorswift13 on winning Best Direction! #GirlPower #VMAs pic.twitter.com/QrnJQoABHd